Frequently Asked Questions

 I don't have an E-ZPass or Pay by Plate account.
 Will I get a ticket for crossing the bridge?

 No cash, no problem!
 All vehicles are welcomed on the new South Norfolk Jordan Bridge.
 E-ZPass offers the lowest travel fees, but vehicles without an E-ZPass or Pay by Plate account will receive a bill for travel fees approximately 14 days after crossing.
-Travel fees for Pay by Mail customers are $4 for passenger vehicles, and you have 30 days to remit payment.
+Travel fees for Pay by Mail customers are $4 for passenger vehicles, and you have 30 days to remit payment for invoiced travel.
 There is no penalty for traveling without an E-ZPass or Pay by Plate account, it just costs more to cover DMV look-up and mailing fees.

 I received an invoice in the mail.
 How do I pay it?